 Procedural Executive Function, Part 2

 The Off Road project has since been folded into Rethink Wellbeing, but I’ve continued working to better understand and treat Executive Dysfunction.
-You can read more about the project’s origins here, as well as the start of my overview and exploration of ED.
-Part 1 can be found here.
+You can read more about the project’s origins here.

 TL;DR – Self Monitoring is your ability to notice what you’re doing at any given moment so that you can ask yourself whether it’s actually the thing you want to do.